JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure.md

 ### Associate compiler tasks

-You can _associate_ compilations by setting up such a relationship between them that one compilation will use the compiled outputs of the other.
+You can _associate_ compilations by setting up such a relationship between them that one compilation uses the compiled outputs of the other.
 Associating compilations establishes `internal` visibility between them.

 The Kotlin compiler associates some compilations by default, such as the `test` and `main` compilations of each target.